10 Best NFT Marketplaces - 2023

 Tips For Choosing A Marketplace

-• Consider fees: Selling fees typically only affect sellers, but unless you plan to keep the NFTs you buy forever, that includes you.
+• Consider Fees: Selling fees typically only affect sellers, but unless you plan to keep the NFTs you buy forever, that includes you.
 Also, some marketplaces enforce creator royalties, a cut of the sales price that goes back to the creator.
 Others don’t.
 Consider whether royalties are important to you and check to see if you can set your own.
 Blur, for example, requires a minimum 0.5% creator royalty, but the suggested royalty will be much higher on some collections.

-• Contract security: Behind the HTML, many NFT marketplaces are smart contracts — computer code running on the blockchain.
+• Contract Security: Behind the HTML, many NFT marketplaces are smart contracts — computer code running on the blockchain.
 Look for information on audits for smart contracts used on the platform.
 Crypto audits are code checks done by third-party audit companies.
 For example, Blur published the results of the audit completed by Debaub in the Blur docs.

-• Cross-listing options: When selling, can you list on other marketplaces at the same time?
+• Cross-Listing Options: When selling, can you list on other marketplaces at the same time?
 If so, there’s usually an extra cost in gas fees, but it may be worth it for the extra exposure.

 • Specialization: Fine art NFT might get lost on some NFT platforms, creating a problem for buyers who can’t find what they want easily and sellers or creators who become invisible.
 Look for NFT marketplaces well-matched to the type of NFTs you’re selling.